 Alternatively, even if we obtain regulatory approval, that approval may be for indications or patient populations that are not as broad as we intend or desire or may require labeling that includes significant use or distribution restrictions or safety warnings.
 We may also be required to perform additional, unanticipated clinical trials to obtain approval or be subject to additional post marketing testing requirements to maintain regulatory approval.
-In addition, regulatory authorities may withdraw their approval of a product or the FDA may require a risk evaluation and mitigation strategy, or REMS, for a product, which could impose restrictions on its distribution.
+In addition, regulatory authorities may withdraw their approval of a product or the FDA may require a risk evaluation and mitigation strategy ("REMS") for a product, which could impose restrictions on its distribution.
 Any of the foregoing scenarios could materially harm the commercial prospects for our product candidates.

-We have not obtained agreement with the FDA, EMA or other regulatory authorities on the design of our Phase 3 development program.
+We have not obtained agreement with the FDA, EMA or other regulatory authorities on the design of our development programs.

-We have not obtained agreement with the FDA on the design of our Phase 3 development program for AKB-9778 or any other product candidate.
-We plan to hold an end of Phase 2 meeting with the FDA upon successful completion of our Phase 2 clinical program for AKB-9778.
-If the FDA determines that the Phase 2 trial results do not support moving into a pivotal program, we would be required to conduct additional Phase 2 studies.
-Alternatively, the FDA could disagree with our proposed design of our Phase 3 development program and could suggest a larger number of subjects or a longer course of treatment than our current expectations.
-If the FDA takes such positions, the costs of our AKB-9778 development program could increase materially and the potential market introduction of AKB-9778 could be delayed or we could risk not obtaining FDA approval even if the Phase 3 trials meet their primary endpoints.
+We have not obtained agreement with the FDA on the design of our planned development programs for AKB-9778 or any other product candidate.
+As we progress this candidate through clinical trials, the FDA may determine that we would be required to conduct additional clinical trials.
+The FDA could also disagree with our proposed design of our planned development programs and could suggest a larger number of subjects or a longer course of treatment than our current expectations.
+If the FDA takes such positions, the costs of our AKB-9778 development program could increase materially and the potential market introduction of AKB-9778 could be delayed or we could risk not obtaining FDA approval even if our clinical trials meet their primary endpoints.
 The FDA also may require that we conduct additional clinical, nonclinical or manufacturing validation studies and submit that data before it will consider an NDA application.

-While we intend to follow the regulatory pathway that ranibizumab and aflibercept undertook when they were approved for DR in the presence of DME, we have not yet sought guidance for the regulatory path for AKB-9778 with the EMA or other regulatory authorities.
-We cannot predict what additional requirements may be imposed by these regulatory authorities or how such requirements might delay or increase costs for our planned Phase 3 development program.
-For example, ranibizumab and aflibercept are anti-vascular endothelial growth factor, or anti-VEGF, therapies, which block vascular endothelial growth factor, used in the treatment of DR, DME, age-related macular degeneration and retinal vein occlusion, while AKB-9778 is a small molecule activator of the Tie-2 pathway, and such differences may result in a different regulatory pathway for AKB-9778, including one that may be longer, more complex or expensive than that of ranibizumab or aflibercept.
+We have not yet sought guidance for the regulatory path for the topical formulation of AKB-9778 for open angle glaucoma and ocular hypertension with the FDA, EMA or other regulatory authorities.
+We cannot predict what additional requirements may be imposed by these regulatory authorities or how such requirements might delay or increase costs for our planned development programs.
 Because our business is almost entirely dependent upon the successful development, regulatory approval, and commercialization of AKB-9778, any such delay or increase in costs would have an adverse effect on our business.